codebytes/codebytes.github.io/_posts/2023-03-31-customizing-marp.md

 }
 ```

-The crucial aspect for the Marp theme engine is the theme directive: /* @theme custom-default */.
+The crucial aspect for the Marp theme engine is the theme directive: `@theme custom-default`.
 This theme name is what you'll use in your slides.
 To link it to your Markdown file, apply the theme option in the front matter:

 ```markdown
 ---